Living Learning Program

 Okay, now that you're convinced, here's what you need to know to apply:

-- You need to be a registered first-year student on the Brantford Campus.
+- You need to be a registered first-year student on the Brantford Campus

-- Interested in developing your leadership skills and exploring your values.
+- You need to be interested in developing your leadership skills and exploring your values

-- Be a team-oriented person and willing to learn from peers, mentors and faculty
+- You need to be a team-oriented person and willing to learn from peers, mentors and faculty

 Brantford Campus LCs